Skip to content

 Phase-contrast microscopy

 This allows organisms to be seen alive and without staining.
-One can easily see the internal details which can not be easily visualised with bright-field microscopy.
-Bacterial granules, fine structure of protozoa and fungi may be studied.
+One can easily see the internal details which can not be easily visualized with bright-field microscopy.
+Bacterial granules, and the fine structure of protozoa and fungi may be studied.

 Fluorescent microscopy